KartikNP31/Information-Retrieval-DoctorFinder/README.md

 # Install required library
 -    pip install django
--    pip install pandas
+-    pip install django
 -    pip install matplotlib
 -    pip install numpy
 -    pip install bs4

 ## How to Run Application - follow the below steps
--    1. Unzip P29-MiniProject-LETAP.zip
+-    1. Unzip Information-Retrieval-DoctorFinder.zip
--    2. Open in terminal -> P29-MiniProject-LETAP
+-    2. Open in terminal -> Information-Retrieval-DoctorFinder
--    3. Run following commands in the terminal one-by-one (Note that parent directory should be 'P29-MiniProject-LETAP'):
+-    3. Run following commands in the terminal one-by-one (Note that parent directory should be 'Information-Retrieval-DoctorFinder'):
-            >- cd code
             >- python manage.py runserver
 -    4. search for the link in the Chrome :  http://127.0.0.1:8000/